Maverick (TV series): Theme song

-The memorable theme song was penned by prolific composers David Buttolph (music) and Paul Francis Webster (lyrics).
-Buttolph's theme first appeared as incidental music in the Warner Bros. film of The Lone Ranger.
+The theme song was written by composers David Buttolph (music) and Paul Francis Webster (lyrics).
+Buttolph's theme first appeared as incidental music in the Warner Bros. film The Lone Ranger.
 The theme song was only heard briefly at the show's opening (after a teaser clip), and in an instrumental version.
 For the closing credits, a full-length (30-second) version was used.
 The prolific Buttolph's other most remembered musical contribution was the arrangement of Alfred Newman's stirring theme from 1940's The Mark of Zorro starring Tyrone Power.

 The closing theme song was entirely instrumental during season one.
 A vocal version with lyrics debuted partway through season two, being used intermittently in place of the instrumental version.
 The vocal theme finally saw regular use by the end of season two and for all seasons thereafter.
 The vocal theme, performed by an all-male chorus, described the lead character of Maverick ("Who is the tall dark stranger there? / Maverick is the name...") – even though it debuted well after the two-Maverick format was firmly established.